0reldev/hackathon-doctolib/README.md

 Two main features were developped:
 - **help to pillbox filling**: a user is helped in its pillbox filling by reading step-by-step personalized instructions.
-- **display of pillbox content**: a user can display an overview of the current medication in the pillbox
+- **display of pillbox content**: a user can display an overview of the current medication in the pillbox.

 This app is thought to be connected with a Doctolib's user account.
-Medication prescription would be automatically loaded from the Doctolib database and the pillbox instructions would adapt regarding to these information.
-That's the concept, for for this hackathon, a new database has been created from zero for testing this application.
+Medication prescription would be automatically loaded from the Doctolib database and the pillbox instructions would adapt regarding to these informations.
+That's the concept, but for this hackathon, a new database has been created from zero for testing this application.

 The presented result is a minimum vital product.